Eliciting Risk Aversion with Inverse Reinforcement Learning via Interactive Questioning: Discussion on potential future works

 \subsection{Function approximation}

-Instead of using a brute force approach to compute the value function $V$ in the infinite-horizon setting, another approach consists of using neural network as function approximators of $V$.
-Using neural networks helps mitigate the cost of computing the regret and power, as defined in \eqref{eq:DefPhitilde} and \eqref{eq:DefPsitilde}, respectively, for the learner every time a new environment $G$ appears.
+The challenge of the optimization problem in the infinite-horizon case lies in the handling of the dynamic programming equation $V$ in \eqref{eq:Evaluation}, as both the optimality gap and distinguishing power then involve the optimal value function.
+For finite spaces $\bX$ and $\bA$, one can make use of fixed-point iteration using a brute force approach for all possible environments and risk aversion candidates.
+Instead, another approach consists of using neural network as function approximators of $V$.
+Using neural networks helps mitigate the cost of computing the distinguishing power for the learner every time a new environment $G$ appears.
 This ultimately becomes important when the action space $\bA$ and/or state space $\bX$ are continuous.
-Neural network structures are also known to be universal approximators (see e.g. \cite{pinkus1999approximation}) which allows the estimation of $V$ to any arbitrary accuracy given a sufficiently large neural net.
+Neural network structures are also known to be universal approximators \citep[cf.][]{pinkus1999approximation} which allows the estimation of $V$ to any arbitrary accuracy given a sufficiently large neural net.

-One may consider a neural net, denoted $V^{\theta}$, parametrized by some parameters $\theta$ that takes as inputs a risk aversion characterization $\mu_{\ell}$, a discount factor $r_{\ell}$, values of the cost function $C_{\ell}$ as well as an environment $G$, and outputs $V(a,\ell,G)$ for all actions $a \in \bA$.
-Depending on the class of dynamic risk measures under study, the neural network may be trained with a nested simulation framework to approximate general risk aversion characterizations under coherent risk measures (see e.g. \cite{tamar2016sequential}).
-Alternatively, one could focus on elicitable dynamic risk measures (see e.g. \cite{coache2022conditionally,jaimungal2023risk}), such as subclasses of spectral and distortion risk measures, and make use of strictly consistent scoring functions to efficiently approximate the dynamic risk without any nested simulation.
+One may consider a neural net, denoted $V^{\theta}$, parametrized by some parameters $\theta$ that takes as inputs a risk aversion characterization $(c_\ell, \mu_{\ell}, \gamma_\ell)$ as well as an environment $G$, and outputs $V(a,\ell,G)$ for all actions $a \in \bA$.
+Depending on the class of dynamic risk measures under study, the neural network may be trained with a nested simulation framework to approximate general risk aversion characterizations under coherent risk measures \citep[see e.g.,][]{tamar2016sequential}.
+Alternatively, one could focus on elicitable dynamic risk measures \citep[see e.g.,][]{coache2023conditionally,pesenti2025risk}, such as subclasses of spectral and distortion risk measures, and make use of strictly consistent scoring functions to efficiently approximate the dynamic risk without any nested simulation.
 We leave as future work a formal validation of this methodology for continuous states with function approximators.